shuaizhang69/UniD-Shift/README.md

-# Visualization of UniD-Shift on the SemanticKITTI Test Set
+# Visualization of UniD-Shift on SemanticKITTI and nuScenes

-This repository presents qualitative results of the **UniD-Shift** model on the **SemanticKITTI** test set (Sequences 11-21).
+This repository presents qualitative results of the **UniD-Shift** model on the **SemanticKITTI** test set (Sequences 11-21) and **nuScenes** dataset.
 These visualizations demonstrate the model's performance in 3D semantic segmentation across diverse urban and highway driving scenarios.

-## 🎥 Test Set Visualizations
+## 🎥 SemanticKITTI Test Set Visualizations

 The animations below showcase the segmentation inference results.
 **Viewpoint:** Ego-centric 3D point cloud view (First-person perspective from the vehicle).